hyqng/hyqng/README.md

-- 👋 Hi, I’m Yang Hu
+👋 Hi, I’m Yang
-- 👀 I’m interested in AI and Machine Learning
+💼 Aspiring Data Scientist/Machine Learning Engineer
-- 🌱 I’m currently studying Mathematics and Computer Science at the University of New South Wales.
+🎓 Graduate with a double degree: Bachelor of Computer Science and Bachelor of Mathematics, currently pursuing a Master of Data Science and Decisions at the University of New South Wales
-- 🤝🏼 I’m looking to collaborate on AI & ML Projects :)
-- 📫 Reach me through my email @
+🤝 Interested in collaborating on AI/ML projects and research 📫 Contact: hyqngh@gmail.com